Most questions revolve around freight and we are constantly working on ways to reduce it so keep checking back, asking questions, and giving advice.

 Q: If I ordered on Thursday, where is my fish?

 A: We clearly note in the ordering section that we ship we don't ship Thursday through Sunday (OK, some overnights on Thursday) as well as on your receipt.
 We do this so that the fish will never have to sit in a warehouse over the weekend and spoil.
 Also we need time to process the orders and get them ready for the shipper to pick up.
 For example, an order placed on Tuesday will ship on Wednesday, but an Economy order placed on Wednesday afternoon won't ship until the following Monday or Tuesday.
 It's not because we are slow--this is done to insure that your product arrives fresh.
 However, exceptions do happen, please call if you need something different and I may be able to accommodate.

 Q: Can I get tracking information?

 A: Yes, if you provided the correct email when you submitted your order, it should be sent to you automatically at the end of the day it ships.
-It does take a little bit, and if you still don't see it, please send us an email.
+It does take a little bit, and if you still don't see it check your spam as these don't always make it to the inbox, or please send us an email.

 Q: Can you ship on my FEDEX/UPS account?

 A: Sure thing.
 Give us a call.
 However, I'd be very surprised if you have a better rate than we do, but we are not trying to make money on freight.
 And to ship 11 pounds of fish you would end up paying for 20+ pounds after packaging and dimension issues.

 A: Yes, we make a great unique gift item.
 We can create custom corporate gift baskets and can personalize and include any extras you can send us.